Myriam95130/felfel-lab-project/README.md

 The tāʾ marbūṭa is a word-final form of the letter (ت).
 It is typically pronounced /a/ but it surfaces as /t/ in annexation structures, as in "my friend's car" --> "karahbet sa7bi".
 In this example, the tāʾ marbūṭa is realized as /t/ in karahba due to its phonological connection to the following word.
 Its primary function is to mark the feminine gender, it is not exclusively associated with feminine nouns, as some masculine words also carry this ending.
 It also shifts to the open tāʾ form (tāʾ maftūḥa) when followed by a suffix, as in the previous example.

+## The of geminate verbs and nouns :

 ## The case of short and long vowels الحركات :

 ## The case of weak verbs الفعل المعتل :